 Under the direct supervision of the Vice President for Research and Health Affairs (VPR), the Executive Assistant (EA) will provide the administrative support and assistance in the day-to-day operations within the Office of the Vice President for Research and Health Affairs for the Vice President for Research and Health Affairs (VPR).
-This includes, but not limited to, managing schedules and meetings, answering phones, responding to e-mail, draft reports, taking meeting minutes, and identifying and prioritizing items.
+This includes, but is not limited to, managing schedules and meetings, answering phones, responding to e-mail, drafting reports, taking meeting minutes, and identifying and prioritizing items.
 The Executive Assistant will act as liaison and will represent the Vice President for Research to staff, faculty, senior management, other institutions, funding agencies, and regulatory agencies.

 - Assist with maintaining administrative and financial records.